 Three tools of data collection has been used i.e. Interview schedule, Loneliness scale and Old people quality of life well being scale (OPQOL).

-Interview Schedule
+Interview Schedule:

 Interview schedule was prepared with the help of review of literature.
 The main demographic are gender (male and female) community (urban and rural) educational status (literate and illiterate) working status (working and non working) economics status (middle and lower) family structure (nuclear and joint) partner living status (alive and dead) physical disease (yes no) satisfaction with family behavior (yes no) involvement in politics (yes no) involvement in literal activities (yes no) final demographic variable involvement in spiritual activities (yes and no).

 2.2.
-Scale for loneliness
+Scale for loneliness:

 The scale makes a differentiation between social and emotional loneliness.
 The loneliness scale consists of 15 items.
 For loneliness scale the value of first quartile is 27.
 The second quartile scale is 31 and third quartile value is 48.
 The participants who scored below the first quartile i.e. Less than 27, experience no loneliness.
 These participants who scored above 27 and till 31 they experience moderate loneliness.
 These participants who score are more than 31 experience high level of loneliness.